-The Part Time Worker Bill of Rights Act would:
+The Part Time Worker Bill of Rights Act of 2022 would:

-- Require large employers to offer available hours to current, available, qualified part-time employees before hiring new employees or subcontractors.
-The legislation requires employers with more than 500 workers to compensate existing employees if they hire new employees instead of assigning new work to available, qualified, existing employees.
-This provision is based on successful access to hours ordinances in cities across the country, including those in Chicago, Emeryville, California; New York City; Philadelphia; San Francisco; San Jose; Seattle and SeaTac, Washington. - Make more part-time employees eligible for family and medical leave.
+- Require employers to offer available hours to current, available, qualified part-time employees before hiring new employees or subcontractors.
+The legislation requires employers with more than 15 workers to compensate existing employees if they hire new employees instead of assigning new work to available, qualified, existing employees.
+This provision is based on successful access to hours ordinances in cities across the country, including those in Chicago, Emeryville, New York City, Philadelphia, San Jose, and Seattle. - Make more part-time employees eligible for family and medical leave.
 The legislation guarantees any employee who has worked for their employer for at least a year access to federal leave protections under the Family and Medical Leave Act. - Allow part-time workers to participate in their employers' pension plans.
 The legislation amends the Employee Retirement Income Security Act of 1974 to give part-time workers who have worked at least 500 hours for two consecutive years access to retirement plans if they are offered by their employers to full-time workers.